ForomePlatform/anfisa/doc/dev/appcfg/solution_py.rst

     * All functions for registration has the same argument **requires**.
 If not empty, the value of it should be set of strings, meaning modes that should be hold for dataset to make the redistered item available.

-    * For two types of solution items, filters and decision tree codes, their names automatically completes with prefix symbol `⏚` to make distinction between these preset items and dynamical ones, see :doc:`../concepts/sol_work` for detais.
+    * For solution items of kinds panels, filters and decision tree codes, their names automatically completes with prefix symbol `@` to make distinction between these preset items and dynamical ones, see :doc:`../concepts/sol_work` for detais.

     * For two kinds of solution items, decision tree codes and panels definition of item requires file with content.
 In the the current version of system these files are fixed in repository and located in code subdirectory ``app/configure/files``.
 Extensions for these files are ``.pyt`` and ``.lst`` corespondently.